Financial-Times/ft-origami/README.md

 1. Prefer "we" to "I"
   - **good**: "we recommend you do X"
   - **bad**: "I recommend you do X"
 1. Use the active voice.
-If you need help with this one, use [http://www.hemingwayapp.com/](http://www.hemingwayapp.com/).
+If you need help with this one, use [http://www.hemingwayapp.com/](http://www.hemingwayapp.com/)
   - **good**: "we recommend you do X"
   - **bad**: "it is recommended you do X"
 1. Omit fluff.
-Avoid qualifiers like "pretty", "mostly", "probably".
+Avoid qualifiers like "pretty", "mostly", "probably"
 1. Prefer short sentences to long sentences
 1. Use British English
   - **good**: organise, favour